-Yes and no. This coastline of Selangor, the area of the Bay of Panglima Garang (I rendered him “Lord Furious” in my attempt to make the legend more relatable for my Anglophile readers) is the range of the Mah Meri nation.
+Yes, and no. This coastline of Selangor, the region around the bay named after the warrior Panglima Garang, is the range of the Mah Meri nation.
 There are five villages on Carey Island, he said, ticking them off one by one.

 He shook his head.
 Kampung Bumbun has an ancestors’ day, but no sea worship.
 They’re a little inland.
-Kampung Sungai Kurau, also by the coastline – theirs has a puja pantai ritual too.
+But Kampung Sungai Kurau also lives by the coastline, and their Ancestors’ Day has a puja pantai ritual too.

 The shaman explained that he did not know very much about that, because the Kampung Judah people do not really have this art.
 However the Kampung Bumbun, and perhaps Sungai Kurau peoples, are quite skilled.

 Yet more micro-diversity that I had not expected!

 I racked my brain, trying to think of further questions while I had this golden opportunity.
 But a young woman was trying to catch my eye.
 Succeeding, she motioned for me to come away.
 Time’s up.

 I took my leave from the head shaman, and came off the platform.

 Mah Meri puja pantai: Waiting for the low tide